Title: NAVA DURGA – The Nine Forms of the Goddess

 The book has traditional tales revolving around the nine forms of Durga, described in new and interesting ways to help children read and understand them better.

-It also gives information on how the each Durga festival is celebrated in different parts of the country.
+It also gives information on how each Durga festival is celebrated in different parts of the country.

 This book is surely going to help children recognise and develop all the positive qualities that the goddess embodies.